"Bringing Seamanship to the Creeks from the River and the Estuary "

 "The Jolly Farmer" wharf and figuring how to moor in a creek which dries

-out between tides, but has a lift of over 2.5m and totally lacks
+out between tides, but has a minimum tidal lift of 2.5m.
+It totally lacks

-Thurs 17th Apr 2018, Thames Barge, DECIMA, passed through the Lock to moor alongside ...
+On Thursday 17th Apr 2018, Thames Barge, DECIMA, passed through the Lock to moor alongside ...
 The story has yet to be written.
-Suffice to say Dartford volunteers took all winter to dig out gates and winch them back and two lengthsmen took considerably longer to reclaim the land side from forty years of neglect.
+Suffice to say Dartford volunteers took all winter to dig out the top gates and winch them back and two lengthsmen took considerably longer to reclaim the land side from forty years of neglect.

 |History and Operation of Flash Lock